p-tricky/BehavioralCloning/writeup_template.md

 ####1.
 An appropriate model architecture has been employed

 My model is based on the CNN used in NVIDIA's paper [End to End Learning for Self-Driving Cars](https://arxiv.org/pdf/1604.07316v1.pdf).
 The model has 5 convolutions.
-The first 3 use 5x5 filters, and the last 2, 3x3.
-The final depth of the convolutions is 64 layers.
+The first 3 convolutions use 5x5 filters, and the last 2, 3x3.
+The final depth of the convolution output is 64 layers.
+The output is flattened and passed to a deep neural network containing 3 fully-connected layers.

-My model consists of a convolution neural network with 3x3 filter sizes and depths between 32 and 128 (model.py lines 18-24)
+The model includes RELU layers to introduce nonlinearity.

-The model includes RELU layers to introduce nonlinearity (code line 20), and the data is normalized in the model using a Keras lambda layer (code line 18).
+The data is normalized in the model using a Keras lambda layer ().

 ####2.
 Attempts to reduce overfitting in the model